ReillyBova/poisson/README.md

   * xOffset => x offset in src.png (required)
   * yOffset => y offset in src.png (required)
   * flag argument (optional):
-    * no flag or unrecognized flag => seamless poisson cloning
+    * no flag or unrecognized flag => seamless Poisson cloning
     * "-d" or "-direct" => direct cloning
-    * "-mono" or "-monochrome" => convert src to monochrome before applying poisson cloning
+    * "-mono" or "-monochrome" => convert src to monochrome before applying Poisson cloning
     * "-mx" or "-mixed" => use mixed cloning (mix gradients of dest and src)

 Tip: To line up the offsets of your source image within the mask, run with the
     direct cloning flag ("-d" or "-direct") enabled.
-Then, once you know the proper offset for cloning, remove the flag to run poisson cloning.
+Then, once you know the proper offset for cloning, remove the flag to run Poisson cloning.